Europe pays what it takes to bring in LNG but still cannot get enough

 Europe’s immediate response to Russia’s invasion of Ukraine and the Kremlin’s cut in pipeline gas exports has been to pay whatever it takes to bring in LNG as an alternative.

-On global gas markets, Platts LNG Japan/Korea Marker (JKM) Futures reached $55 on September 8, compared with $8 a year ago, meaning that futures for LNG are now seven times what they were in September 2021.
+On global gas markets, Platts LNG Japan/Korea Marker (JKM) Futures reached $55 per mmBtu on September 8, compared with $8 a year ago, meaning that futures for LNG are now seven times what they were in September 2021.

 This price is only set to rise more because of a shortage of tankers, higher chartering rates and limited gas supplies, S&PGlobal said,